 We now have the passage of a number of months, and we can compare and contrast which countries have been more negatively impacted by the coronavirus and which countries have followed which approaches to respond to the coronavirus.

 See our references for this article and related articles at this link.

 Evidence for the Effectiveness of Masks

-This video, which was published in February of 2020, so several months before the US Government changed its position on masks, does a good job of explaining that only some masks do much to stop a person from getting the coronavirus.
+This video, published in February 2020, several months before the US Government changed its position on masks, explains that only some masks do much to stop a person from getting the coronavirus.
 Masks like the N95.
 The N95 must have a seal, so it must be measured for the face so that there is a seal, and one N95 mask won’t necessarily work for any given person as one model won’t necessarily fit any one person’s face.

 The MD in this video states that.

 I think people see a mask and they see an illusion of protection.
 Anyone who does not have a respitory illness, a cough or a sneezing, should not be wearing any type of mask.
 Whether it is a surgical mask or a respirator.

 People do not use their masks correctly.
 They play with it, they use it too long, they rub their nose underneath it.